chamley/notes/Writing/FoDE.md

 Data source > Staging area > ETL process > Warehouse > Datamarts

 Currently the data warehouse is seeing very important developments to the extent that it may require a new name altogether.
+Data warehouses tend towards monolithic properties, as do data warehouse solutions like dbt.
+But we've personally seen how nice this is sometimes.

 ##### The Data Lake